LargeAgentCollider/icaif_tutorial/webpage/01-automatic-differentiation.md

-What's the catch then?
+What's the catch?
 Well, let's try a more complicated function:

 ```python